USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load_GNU.md

 BIN        = Linux2_x86_64gfort_openmpi_4.0.1_gcc_9.1.0
 ```

-3. copy an existing Makeinclude file to have this BIN name at the end
+3. Copy an existing Makeinclude file to have this BIN name at the end

 ```
 cd ioapi
 cp Makeinclude.Linux2_x86_64gfort Makeinclude.Linux2_x86_64gfort_openmpi_4.0.1_gcc_9.1.0
 ```

-4. create a BIN directory
+4. Create a BIN directory

 ```
 mkdir $BIN
 ```

-5. link the netcdf-C and netcdf-Fortran library in the $BIN directory
+5. Link the netcdf-C and netcdf-Fortran library in the $BIN directory

 ```
 cd $BIN